pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 Because errors and exceptions handling are one of the most possible places for bugs, during the code review, you must be as prudent as possible and ask yourself the following questions:

-* Does the test cover the error code path?
+* Does the test of the PR cover the error code path?
 * Does a panic make the whole process exit for server services?
-* Does the code handle the resource releasing properly?
+* Does the code properly handle the resource releasing?
-* Especially, for code including concurrent goroutines, is there a goroutine leak or memory leak after the error?
+* Especially for code including concurrent goroutines, is there a goroutine leak or memory leak after the error?

-Sometimes it is difficult for a real program to run into the error code path, and even more difficult to reproduce and debug if it really happens.
-Then it is necessary to mock the error code path.
-Tools like [failpoint](https://github.com/pingcap/failpoint) are available for that purpose.
+Sometimes, it is difficult for a real program to run into the error code path, and even more difficult to reproduce and debug if the error really happens.
+In this case, it is necessary to mock the error code path using tools such as [failpoint](https://github.com/pingcap/failpoint).

 ### Performance